-Any skin irritation can lead to hot spots in any breed.
-Male adult dogs seem to experience more hot spots than females, and Collies, German Shepherds, Labs, Golden Retrievers and Rottweilers may be more predisposed to this skin disorder.
+Any skin irritation can lead to hot spots on dogs of any breed.
+Hot spots on dogs are more common in male adult dogs than females, and Collies, German Shepherd Dogs, Labs, Golden Retrievers and Rottweilers may be more predisposed to hot spots.

 Biting insects such as fleas, ticks and mosquitoes top the list of causes, followed closely by skin sensitivities.
-Matted fur, dampness and lacerations can also trigger hot spots.
-Seasonal and food allergies commonly spark hot spots in many dogs.
+Matted fur, dampness and lacerations can also trigger hot spots on dogs.
+Seasonal and food allergies commonly spark hot spots on dogs.

-There are three major treatments for hot spots:
+There are three major treatments for hot spots on dogs:

-Appropriate flea and tick preventive usage, keeping hair clean and dry, grooming dogs with dense and thick coats and avoiding allergens in foods are essential elements of hot spot prevention.
+Appropriate flea and tick preventive usage, keeping hair clean and dry, grooming dogs with dense and thick coats and avoiding allergens in foods are essential elements of preventing hot spots on dogs.
 If your dog suffers seasonal allergies, administer medications and nutritional supplements before allergy season.

 Suki felt much better the following day.
 The redness and weeping had eased, along with her urge to scratch and rub her cheek and neck.
 Robin administered a calming salve to the wound, along with an antibiotic and supplements.